Lebanese Butter Cookies, or Graybeh

 Lebanese graybeh, or butter cookies are one of the least elaborate, yet most delicious, cookies you can bake.
 They truly melt in your mouth, with a dough of whipped clarified butter, confectioner’s sugar, and flour.

-This is the first of a few great and treasured cookie recipes I’ll post over the next week.
+This is among many great and treasured cookie recipes to enjoy here, including ma’amoul, coconut date balls, and much more.
 May our baking this holiday season be filled with joy as it goes out to others, bringing goodness and light.

 Diamond-shaped butter cookies with powdered sugar on a round plate